 Import of Petroleum Products

 Since Pakistan does not have any oil wells, it imports crude oil from oil-producing countries.
 This trade is characterised by the price of crude oil, called Brent crude, in the international market and Pakistan’s fluctuating exchange rate.
-In March 2020, as countries across the world implemented lockdowns and other containment measures to control the spread of coronavirus, mobility and transportation became restricted.
+In March 2020, as countries across the world implemented lockdowns and other containment measures to control the spread of coronavirus, mobility and public transportation became restricted.

-This led to an unprecedented drop in global demand for oil and the price of Brent crude fell as low as $18.38 per barrel in April of 2020.
+This led to an unprecedented drop in global demand for oil and the price of Brent crude fell as low as $18.38 per barrel in April 2020.
 The International Energy Agency (IEA) estimated in April that consumption was down 30% as compared to last year’s.
 Faced with a massive oversupply of crude oil, producers scurried for storage facilities, with stocks reaching an all-time high in June 2020.

 This caused the producers to gradually phase out oil production by almost one-fourth of their capacity.
 As countries began to ease lockdowns and vaccinate their populations, life began to normalize, increasing the demand for oil and causing the prices to rise yet again.
 Over the last year, the price of Brent crude has increased by 46.4% reaching $111.93 per barrel in the international market in July 2022.